You can clean your ears at home with a damp washcloth or over-the-counter drops. If your ears are impacted, a doctor can remove wax buildup.

 - Limit your exposure to loud noises.
 Wear protective headgear or earplugs when the noise gets too loud.

 - Take periodic breaks from using your headphones, and keep the volume low enough that no one else can hear your music.
-Don’t raise the volume in your car’s sound system up too high either.
+Don’t raise the volume in your car’s sound system up too high.

 - Dry out your ears after swimming to prevent swimmer’s ear.
 Use a cloth to wipe the outside of the ear, and tilt your head to help remove any additional water.

 - Pay attention to any hearing changes that occur with the use of certain medications.
-If you notice changes, balance issues, or ringing in your ears, contact your doctor.
+If you notice changes, balance issues, or ringing in your ears, contact a doctor.

-- See your doctor as soon as possible if you notice sudden pain, a loss of hearing, or if you have an ear injury.
+- See a doctor as soon as possible if you notice sudden pain, a loss of hearing, or if you have an ear injury.